 Step 2 – Next, add some Creme de Menthe for a bit of color.

 Step 3 – Hold a small spoon over the top of the shot glass and gently pour the Baileys Irish cream over the back, allowing the liquid to fan out and spill into the shot glass.
 Doing this helps give this shot a lot of nice texture as the cream hits the alcohol.

 Step 4 – Add a dash of grenadine for more color and to help pull the Irish cream down.

 Step 5 – Shoot and enjoy!

 Zombie Brain Shot

-Place a small spoon over the top of the shot glass, upside down, and pour the Baileys on top so that it slides off the back of the spoon (doing this makes the Baileys fan out further while pouring, resulting in larger clumps in the shot glass).
-Make a small layer of Baileys, about 1/4 the size of the shot glass.
-See above video for example.
+- Place a small spoon over top of shot glass, upside down, and pour Baileys over back of spoon so it slides off.
+Doing this makes Baileys fan out further while pouring, resulting in larger clumps in shot glass.
+Make a small layer of Baileys, about 1/4 size of shot glass.1/2 ounce Baileys Irish Cream

-Holding the grenadine bottle a few inches above the shot glass, add a few dashes of syrup, trying to aim for the bigger clumps of Baileys.
-Keep an eye on how the Baileys is reacting in the shot glass so that you get the "zombie brain" look that you want.
+- Holding grenadine bottle a few inches above shot glass, add a few dashes of syrup, trying to aim for bigger clumps of Baileys.
+Keep an eye on how Baileys is reacting in shot glass to achieve a "zombie brain" look you want.1/4 ounce grenadine

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.